 Statistics are everywhere.
 These videos will help your kids make practical decisions with data.
 Specifically you kids will learn about how to calculate an average, interpret charts, visualize data, and other practical skills everyone should know.
 We thank Crash Course for creating the videos below.
 We selected our favorite videos and provide summaries.

 There are two ways of looking at statistics.
-First, is the Field of Statistics which is the study and practice of getting data and interpreting it.
+First, the Field of Statistics, is the study and practice of getting data and interpreting it.
 So if you are looking at data and understanding it, congrats!
 You're using the Field of Statistics!
-And second, Statistics, which is facts or summaries of large amounts of data.
+And second, Statistics, is facts or summaries of large amounts of data.
 You can't really use the Field of Statistics without your data sizable to actually able to comprehend!

 In order to find what you want to figure out about things, you’ll have to know if your question can even be solved with statistics.
 And even though statistics can help us get closer to our answer, it can’t do everything for us.
 We also need to interpret the data and try to see what it means.